 - Copy and then modify an existing rule.
 Right-click the rule in the Integrity Monitoring Rules list and then click Duplicate.
 To edit the new rule, select it and then click Properties.

 Enter a Name and Description for the rule.

-It is good practice to document all Integrity Monitoring rule changes in the Description field of the rule.
+It is good practice to document all integrity monitoring rule changes in the Description field of the firewall rule.
 Make a note of when and why rules were created or deleted for easier maintenance.